rathoddt/AWS-IoT-v2/README.md

     If everthing is configured properly you should see the temperature value in json format in AWS Console

-    This program can be modified to runn in loop and send data at regular interval.
+    This program can be modified to run in loop and send data at regular interval.